-Ear health is very important for hearing, learning and balance .
+Ear health is very important for hearing, learning, and balance .
 If ears get damaged, people might:

-There are a number of ear diseases, but the most common is called otitis media (OM).
-OM is an ear disease where the middle ear is affected by infection from bacteria or viruses.
-OM can be very painful and sometimes damages the ear drum and fluid can leak from the ear (known as 'runny ear').
+There are a number of ear diseases, but the most common is otitis media (OM).
+OM occurs when the middle ear is affected by infection from bacteria or viruses.
+OM can be very painful and sometimes damages the ear drum; fluid can also leak from the ear (known as 'runny ear').
 In another type of OM, fluid builds up in the middle ear without damaging the ear drum ('glue ear').
 Both types of OM can cause hearing loss.
-Ear disease is associated with people living in crowded homes (particularly with people who smoke), living in poor conditions, or having poor hygiene.
-Children who go to day-care centres are often more likely than others to get ear infections.
+Risk factors for ear disease include overcrowded homes, exposure to smoking, living in poor conditions, and poor hygiene.
+Children who go to day-care centres are more likely than others to get ear infections.

-The 2008 National Aboriginal and Torres Strait Islander Social Survey (NATSISS) found that one-in-ten Indigenous children had ear or hearing problems .
-In the 2004-2005 National Aboriginal and Torres Strait Islander Health Survey (NATSIHS), ear/hearing problems were reported by one-in-eight Indigenous people (which was the same as for non-Indigenous people) .
+The 2008 National Aboriginal and Torres Strait Islander social survey (NATSISS) found that one-in-ten Indigenous children had ear or hearing problems .